Last updated on August 30th, 2023 at 10:13 amJump to Recipe

 The basic savory-sweet profile of this dish is incredibly versatile!
 Feel free to swap out ingredients according to your taste.
 Here are a few delicious variations:

-- Substitute with other bread: Feel free to use other bread variety.
-Sourdough boule, beer bread, Irish soda bread, and whole wheat bread is a great alternative.
+- Substitute with other bread: Feel free to use other bread varieties.
+Sourdough boule, beer bread, Irish soda bread, and whole wheat bread a great alternative.

 - Use other fruits: Also, try using pineapple chunks, raisins, grapes, or any of your favorite fruits.